Cookies at socialministeriet.dk

-A cookie is a small file that websites store on the user’s computer in order to identify the computer.
-Among other things cookies are used to generate statistics about the user’s behaviour on the website.
+A cookie is a small file which a website stores on the user’s computer in order to identify the computer.
+Cookies may, for instance, be used to generate statistics about the user’s behaviour on the website.

-A cookie is a passive file and it can not collect information already stored on the user’s computer, spread computer viruses or other malware.
+A cookie is a passive file and cannot collect information already stored on the user’s computer, spread computer viruses or other malware.

-Disqus is used for comment fields in selected sites and makes sure that the author of a post is going to be remembered.
+Disqus is used for comment fields in selected sites and secures that the author of a post will be remembered.

-What happens if I do not accept cookies from english.sim.dk?
+What happens if I do not accept cookies from sm.dk?

 How do I remove cookies?

-When you have accepted cookies from english.sim.dk you can always remove them again by going to this page.
-As an alternative you can remove the unwanted cookies in the settings of your internet browser.
+When you have accepted cookies from sm.dk you can always remove them again by going to this page.
+Alternatively you can remove the unwanted cookies in the settings of your internet browser.

 Why do we inform about cookies?

-All Danish websites are committed to inform about what cookies are left on the user’s computer.
-The information needs to be in correspondence with “Executive Order on Information and Consent Required in Case of Storing or Accessing Information in End-User Terminal Equipment”.
+All Danish websites are committed to inform about cookies left on the user’s computer.
+The information must be in correspondence with “Executive Order on Information and Consent Required in Case of Storing or Accessing Information in End-User Terminal Equipment”.

-The Executive Order imposes the requirement that the consent of the user should be obtained when the website wants to store cookies on its users’ computer hardware.
+The Executive Order imposes the requirement that user consent be obtained when a website wants to store cookies on its users’ computer hardware.